 Other advantages of the investor portal solution for LP reporting include (but aren’t limited to):

 Early iterations of investor portals were dubbed Virtual Data Rooms or (VDRs), which are still used occasionally as an email substitute.
 As the definition implies, they are a digital place to store data, providing a more secure option than physical document storage that also provides greater access for a wider number of stakeholders.
 Also called “deal rooms,” they were initially conceptualized for M&A purposes, when distinct entities needed a secure place to swap sensitive information.

 As LP expectations for data management and communication with their GPs has evolved rapidly, however, VDR technology is often not up to the task.

 LPs have been pounding the table for more transparency from their alternative investment managers, and this is where the typical VDR (and other file-syncing applications like Box and Dropbox) fall short.
 These solutions, while adequate for uploading large files securely, do not give LPs tools with which to glean insights into their investments, nor do they provide the ability to independently download data.
 And these shortcomings are a problem.

-In talking to the CIO of a large insurance company ($2 bil PE portfolio) he recently told me: “Being able to download data right from a chart or table in a portal is much more helpful to us than having to download a document and re-entering the data in our system.
-It’s a complete waste of time.”
+As the CIO of a large insurance company recently told us: “Being able to download data right from a chart or table in a portal is much more helpful to us than having to download a document and then re-entering the data in our system.
+[That’s] a complete waste of time.”